 - Blurry vision due to pupil dilation

 - Drooping, swollen eyelids

 - Mild pain for a few days

-Pupil size will restore to normal after a couple of days.
-This results in clear vision.
+Your pupil will return to its normal size after a couple of days.
+This change will result in clearer vision.

 Seek immediate medical attention if you experience any of the following:

 - Severe eye pain

 - Severe reddening of the eyes

 After cataract surgery, you can expect to see improvements in your vision.
 Here’s an overview of the recovery timeline:

 - Experience clear within a few days post-surgery, though individual healing rates vary